pyccel/pyccel/developer_docs/scope.md

     -   `get_new_name` : Get a new name with no collisions.
 A name can be requested and will be used if available
     -   `get_new_incremented_symbol` : Get a new name with no collisions following a pattern.
 This function keeps track of the index appended to the incremented string so it is most useful when creating multiple names with the same prefix

 3. All newly created variables must be inserted into the scope using the `insert_variable` function.
-In order to be able to locate the variable later the second argument of the `insert_variable` function (the name of the variable in the python code) should be provided.
+In order to be able to locate the variable later the second argument of the `insert_variable` function (the name of the variable in the Python code) should be provided.

 Temporary variables can also be created using the `get_temporary_variable` function.
 In this case it is not necessary to use the `insert_variable` function.